 Patients with these conditions often faced increased risks from being overweight.
 Once you have lost weight as a result of the surgery, you will likely find that you’re in much better overall health.

-To learn more about this nonsurgical bariatric surgery and to make an informed comparison of bariatric surgery options, schedule a phone consultation with one of our doctors.
+To learn more about this nonsurgical bariatric surgery and to make an informed comparison of bariatric surgery options, schedule a phone free consultation with one of our doctors.
 Our surgeons are personable, informative and concerned for the individual patient.